More about: 7 Best Day Trips to Chianti from Florence

 It saves you time...

-A day trip to Chianti is the ideal plan for travelers staying in Florence for a short time and needing to make the most of every second.
+A day trip to Chianti is the ideal plan for travelers who are staying in Florence for a short time and need to make the most of every second.
 Tour operators organize the itinerary so that you can enjoy as many experiences as possible depending on the type of excursion you decide to book.

-Setting off on your own involves much more planning than you might imagine, starting with renting a car, booking appointments with wineries on your own (risking limited availability), and finally planning your route so you don't get lost along the way.
+Embarking on the trip alone involves much more planning than you might imagine, starting with renting a car, booking appointments with wineries on your own (risking limited availability), and finally preparing the route so you don't get lost along the way.

 A day trip could turn out to be insufficient if you get lost and don't know the exact direction to take.